 How to apply

-After treating, items can be sealed with a wax, oil or lacquer and this will add a nice sheen and finish to the metal.
-It can make the copper and brass look like it has a patina.
+After treating, items can be sealed with a wax, jade oil or lacquer and this will add a nice sheen and finish to the metal.
+It can make the copper and brass look like it has an aged patina.

 Here is the Brass and Copper finished with an aged patina, they are now a nice antique colour and match the character of a genuine antique piece.

 Please Note – Not recommended on Nickel, Stainless Steel or Aluminium.
 Zinc will usually only have a grey tone not black.
-Can be used on Galvanised Steel but again, this will usually only produce a grey finish.
+It can be used on Galvanised Steel but again, this will usually only produce a grey finish.

 It is always recommended to test a small area first.